Killjoy 3: Production

-There are three deleted scenes from this movie that are shown in a recap montage in Killjoy Goes to Hell.
-The scenes go by fast, so the only way to see them is to analyze them in slow motion.
+Three deleted scenes from the film were reused in a recap montage in the sequel Killjoy Goes to Hell.
+The scenes go by quickly, so the only way to see them is to play the footage in slow motion.
 The first scene shows the shaman outside the living room window as Sandie and Rojer clean up, but when Rojer senses his presence and turns, the shaman is gone.
 The second one takes place shortly after that, where Rojer is making advances towards Sandie in bed, but she turns him down.
-The third one occurs when Killjoy tries to get the mirror to work, where he calls technical services, and appears to get into a heated argument with the operator, but Batty calms him down.
-Why these scenes were cut out or not presented in a deleted scenes section is unknown.
+The third one occurs when Killjoy tries to get the mirror to work, where he calls technical services and appears to get into a heated argument with the operator, but Batty calms him down.
+Why these scenes were removed and not included in a deleted scenes section is unknown.